 Bank of America Business Checking

-Bank of America Business Checking is great for businesses with many transactions.
+Bank of America Business Checking is great for businesses with a large number of monthly transactions.
 It’s also great for business owners who can’t keep a high monthly balance, as they offer easy ways to waive the monthly service fee.

 Best for:

-Bank of America business checking is ideal for the business owner with many monthly transactions.
-B of A allows up to 200 transactions for free before charging a per-transaction fee, which is higher than many other banks.
+Bank of America business checking accounts are ideal for the business owner with many monthly transactions.
+B of A allows up to 200 – 500 transactions for free before charging a per-transaction fee, which is higher than many other banks.

-However, once you exceed the limit, Bank of America’s per transaction fee is higher than Chase’s at $0.45 versus Chase’s $0.40 fee.
+However, once you exceed the limit, Bank of America’s $0.45 per transaction fee is higher than Chase’s $0.40 fee.

 Minimum Deposit Requirement

-Like most business bank accounts for small businesses, the minimum opening deposit for Bank of America is low at only $100, but to waive the monthly maintenance fee, you’ll need a much higher balance, so the low balance might not matter.
+Like most business bank accounts for small businesses, the minimum opening deposit for Bank of America is low.
+However, to waive the monthly maintenance fee, you’ll need a much higher balance of $5,000 to $15,000, so the low opening balance might not matter.

 Fees and Additional Costs